choresh/nestjs-query-simple-website/docs/intro.md

 ---

 # Intro
-* The NPM package 'nestjs-query-simple' is thin layer built on top of Nestjs-query, enables easy definition of MongoDB/GraphQL asspects within NestJS apps.
+* The NPM package 'nestjs-query-simple' is a thin layer built on top of Nestjs-query, enabling easy definition of MongoDB/GraphQL aspects within NestJS apps.
-* Let's discover **the 'nestjs-query-simple' in less than 5 minutes**.
+* Let's discover **'nestjs-query-simple' in less than 5 minutes**.

 ## Getting Started